xsaori/xsaori.github.io/docs/index.md

 In parallel with my research activities, I have actively contributed to developing the research field as a program committee member of various academic societies.
 As a representative of our society, I am also a member of the Future Plan Committee of the Japanese Association of Brain Science Societies, which consists of 19 basic and clinical brain science-related societies in Japan, and I have made proposals to the government, the public, and academic societies on future plans for brain science research.
 Specifically, I proposed the application of artificial intelligence technology and databases as essential areas of neuroscience in Japan's science policy.

 ## Biography
+Professor (tenure-track), 2025.4 –
+Division of Information Science, Nara Institute of Science and Technology, Japan

-Associate Professor (tenure-track), 2022.4 –
+Associate Professor (tenure-track), 2022.4 – 2025.3
 Division of Information Science, Nara Institute of Science and Technology, Japan

 Department Head, 2015.9 –